-Ally Memon is particularly interested in aspects of integration, co-production and innovation in public services, with a view to how professionals learn, innovate and influence governance in public service organisations.
+Ally is particularly interested in aspects of integration, co-production and innovation in public services, with a view to how managers learn, innovate and influence governance in public service organisations.
 More broadly he has interest in Public Management theory, Social Innovation theory and Qualitative Research methodologies.
 His research work has received recognition from a range of institutions including the Irish Academy of Management, Institute of Health Care Management, the International Research Society for Public Management, Holyrood and the NHS.

+Ally currently supervises three doctoral research projects with one project co-supervised with Faculty of Health, Social Care & Education.
 For PhD supervision interest queries, please see advertised doctoral research projects for Ally Memon under the 'research themes' page of the University website.
 Alternatively, write to him with a structured research proposal.

 Kinder, Tony, Six, Frédérique, Stenvall, Jari and Memon, Ally (2020) Governance-as-legitimacy : are ecosystems replacing networks?
 Public Management Review, ISSN (print) 1471-9037 (Epub Ahead of Print)

 Memon, Ally (2018) Book Review of 'On the nature of human resource development : holistic agency and an almost-autoethnographical exploration of becoming' by Monica M Lee.
 Management Learning, 49(3), pp. 384-386.
 ISSN (print) 1350-5076

 Russell, Emma, Lloyd-Houldey, Amy, Memon, Ally R. and Yarker, Joanna (2018) Factors influencing uptake and use of a new health information app for young people.
 Journal of Technology in Human Services, 36(4), pp. 222-240.
 ISSN (print) 1522-8835